-Trainees must comply with D-H's current Substance Abuse and Drug-Free Workplace Policy (Policy ID: 476), and the Fitness for Duty Policy (Policy ID: 511).
+Trainees must comply with DH current Substance Abuse and Drug-Free Workplace Policy (Policy ID: 476), and the Fitness for Duty Policy (Policy ID: 511).

-Cell Phone and Pager
+Cell Phone

-The use of cellular phones is prohibited in the classroom, lab and clinical at all times.
-Trainees must turn off their cell phone and pager while attending their class, lab or clinical.
-The ringing of these devices disrupts the class and instruction being delivered.
-Phones can be placed on silent/vibrate mode if the instructor is notified ahead of time that there is a specific situation that may arise.
-Any infraction of this rule could result in a Behavior Warning.
+The use of cellular phones or personal devices is prohibited in the classroom, lab, and clinical at all times.
+Trainees must turn off their cell phones, smart watches, and pagers while attending their class, lab or clinical.
+The ringing and notifications of these devices disrupt the class and instruction being delivered.
+Phones and smart watches can be placed on silent or vibrate mode if the instructor is notified ahead of time that there is a specific situation that may arise.
+Any infraction of this rule could result in a Documented Conversation/Behavior Warning.